waymondo/hoardable/README.md

 Each `PostVersion` has access to the same attributes, relationships, and other model behavior that `Post` has, but as a read-only record.

 If you ever need to revert to a specific version, you can call `version.revert!` on it.
-If the source record had been deleted, this will untrash it which brings the record back to life with it’s original primary key.
+If you would like to untrash a specific version, you can call `version.untrash!` on it.
+This will re-insert the model in the parent class’ table with it’s original primary key.

 ### Querying and Temporal Lookup